 A portion of the unit north of I-10 and east of highway 95 has been annexed by the Town of Quartzsite but is still open to hunting as part of an agreement between the Town and the Arizona Game and Fish Department.

 Overview: Unit 44B is divided into two units (north and south) for the Bighorn Sheep hunt.
 Population surveys are generally conducted every three years.

 In Unit 44B north, recent surveys suggest this population is at its highest levels since the mid 1980’s including a large number of adult rams.
 Most of the sheep in this unit can be found between I-10 and the Plomosa Road, with a lot of herds concentrated in the greener areas following summer rains.
 The rams taken from this unit have average scores above 170.
 Access for glassing is good off I-10 at Gold Nugget road and from Hwy 60 in Brenda.
 A network of off-road trails also provide access into the heart of the Plomosa Mountain Range.

 The Bighorn sheep population in unit 44B south has also shown an increasing population trend.
 Harvested rams have been scoring in the mid to low 160’s.
-A large portion of the sheep habitat in this subunit is within the New Water Mountain Wilderness which limits the use of mechanized vehicles.
+A large portion of the sheep habitat in this subunit is within the New Water Mountain Wilderness which limits the use of motorized vehicles.
 The sheep hunt in this unit also includes those portions of 45 A & B (Kofa NWR) north of the El Paso Gas Line.
-Access to this unit is available off Vicksburg Road, I-10 at New water Mtn road, Ramsey Mine Road in Brenda at hwy 60, and Gold Nugget (exit #26), as well as Hwy 95 thru the BLM Long Term Visitor Areas (LTVAs), south of Quartzsite.
+Access to this unit is available off Vicksburg Road, I-10 at New Water Mtn road, Ramsey Mine Road in Brenda at Hwy 60, and Gold Nugget (exit #26), as well as Hwy 95 thru the Bureau of Land Management (BLM) Long Term Visitor Areas (LTVAs), south of Quartzsite.